Our knowledge of orthopaedics. Your best health.

 Type I fractures are generally small cracks, and the bone pieces remain fitted together.

-• The fracture may not be visible on initial X-rays, but can usually be seen if the X-ray is taken 3 weeks after the injury.
+• The fracture may not be visible on X-rays taken at the time of the injury, but it can usually be seen if the X-ray is taken a few weeks after the injury.

-• Nonsurgical treatment involves using a splint or sling for a few days, followed by an early and gradual increase in elbow and wrist movement (depending on the level of pain).
+• Nonsurgical treatment involves early and gradual increase in elbow and wrist movement (depending on the level of pain).

 Type II Fractures